 The Company has separately accounted for the liability and equity components of the Notes by bifurcating gross proceeds between the indebtedness, or liability component, and the embedded conversion option, or equity component.
 This bifurcation was done by estimating an effective interest rate as of the date of issuance for similar notes which do not contain an embedded conversion option.
-This effective interest rate was estimated to be 15% and was used to compute the initial fair value of the indebtedness of \$71.2 million.
-The gross proceeds received from the issuance of the Notes less the initial amount allocated to the indebtedness resulted in a \$53.8 million allocation to the embedded conversion option.
-The embedded conversion option was recorded in stockholders' equity and as debt discount, to be subsequently amortized as interest expense over the term of the Notes.
+The embedded conversion option was recorded in stockholders' deficit and as debt discount, to be subsequently amortized as interest expense over the term of the Notes.
 Underwriting discounts and commissions and offering expenses totaled \$4.4 million and were allocated to the indebtedness and the embedded conversion option based on their relative values.
-As a result, \$2.5 million attributable to the indebtedness was recorded as debt discount, to be subsequently amortized as interest expense over the term of the Notes, and \$1.9 million attributable to the embedded conversion option was netted with the embedded conversion option in stockholders' equity.

-For both the three and nine months ended September 30, 2013, interest expense related to the outstanding principal balance of the Notes was \$2.8 million.
-As of September 30, 2013, the Company had outstanding borrowings of \$70.6 million, net of debt discounts of \$54.4 million, related to the Notes.
+For the three months ended March 31, 2014, interest expense related to the outstanding principal balance of the Notes was \$3.4 million.